Daddy and Them

 Daddy and Them is a 2001 American comedy-drama film written, directed by, and starring Billy Bob Thornton.
-In addition to Thornton, it stars John Prine, Laura Dern, Andy Griffith, Ben Affleck, Kelly Preston, Diane Ladd, Brenda Blethyn, Tuesday Knight, Jamie Lee Curtis, and Jim Varney in his final film appearance before his death in February 2000.
+It also stars John Prine, Laura Dern, Andy Griffith, Ben Affleck, Kelly Preston, Diane Ladd, Brenda Blethyn, Tuesday Knight, Jamie Lee Curtis, and Jim Varney in his final on-screen film role.

 Daddy and Them was filmed in 1998 in the wake of Thornton’s success with Sling Blade and was originally planned as a theatrical release.
 The release was ultimately delayed by Miramax, who found the film not "commercial" enough.
 The film debuted at the Newport International Film Festival on June 6, 2001.
 Miramax eventually aired the film on Showtime in January 2003 and released it on DVD on January 13, 2004.

-Plot synopsis
+Plot

-Ruby and Claude Montgomery are a very insecure and jealous couple who must reunite with extended family in Arkansas when Claude's Uncle Hazel is jailed for attempted murder.
-The couple travels with Ruby's older sister Rose, with whom Claude had a previous relationship, and Ruby and Rose's mother Jewel, who continuously talks about Rose and Claude's past relationship, which irritates Ruby.
+Ruby and Claude Montgomery are a very insecure and jealous couple who must reunite with extended family in Arkansas.
+When Claude's uncle, Hazel, is arrested for attempted murder, the couple travels with Ruby's older sister Rose, with whom Claude had a previous relationship, and Ruby and Rose's mother Jewel, who continuously talks about Rose and Claude's past relationship, which irritates Ruby.